-He is usually depicted with a blue skin and 4 arms, each holding different items: the conch, that signifies the “om” sacred sound of creation; the chakra, which represents the mind; the lotus flower, that signifies existence and liberation (moksha); the mace, that signifies strength (both physical and mental).
+He is usually depicted with a blue skin and 4 arms, each holding different items: the conch, which signifies the “om” sacred sound of creation; the chakra, which represents the mind; the lotus flower, which signifies existence and liberation (moksha); the mace, that signifies strength (both physical and mental).

 Hari Om Shiva Om mantra complete lyrics:

 ”Hari om shiva om